jiggy-lab/Blog-preview-card-/README.md

 This project helped me master Flexbox alignment and handling responsive issues on mobile browsers.

 The most challenging part was fixing the layout when the phone is rotated to landscape mode.
 I solved this by using `flex-grow: 1` on the main container and `min-height: 100dvh` on the body to handle dynamic browser toolbars.

+### Development notes
+Coding this on a smartphone was a unique challenge!
+I enjoyed it cos of its portability.

+### Author
+​Frontend Mentor - @jiggy-lab
+​GitHub - jiggy-lab

 ```css
 /* My favorite snippet from this project */